Master of Applied Data Science

-- LEARN FROM THE #1 INFORMATION SYSTEMS SCHOOL IN THE U.S.: The University of Michigan’s School of Information (#1 ranked in Information Systems, U.S. News & World Report 2018) has had a long partnership with Coursera, and are experts at teaching online.
-More than one million learners have taken courses online from the faculty at UMSI since they launched on Coursera.
-The University of Michigan is also ranked as the #1 public university in the U.S.
+The University of Michigan’s School of Information (Top 10 Information Studies Program for 2022, U.S. News and World Report) has a long-established partnership with Coursera, and its faculty are experts at teaching online.
+More than 1 million learners have taken courses online from UMSI faculty since launching on Coursera.

 - 34 credit hours

 The application for the Winter 2022 cohort is open.